Fast Track Housing Package

 SB 328 caps the Hazardous Waste Generator Fee, charged by DTSC, for certain housing, infill, non- profit, and park and open space projects, for homebuilders and projects who remediate contaminated soil.
 Additionally, the bill places timelines on DTSC to respond to post-entitlement permits.
 SB 328 would provide a fair and balanced approach to funding DTSC’s remediation efforts while still allowing critically needed housing and open space projects to move forward.

-Status: This bill is set to be heard in the Senate Appropriations committee on May 12th.
+Status: This bill is set to be heard in Assembly Appropriations.

 Legislative Update: Amended by Author: